ryanfuhrman/pokedex/README.md

 # Pokedex

-Pokedex project built as part of Colt Steele's The Modern React Bootcamp course.
+Pokegame project built as part of [Colt Steele's The Modern React Bootcamp](https://www.udemy.com/modern-react-bootcamp/) course.

+This project is for practice using React components and props.